Washington State Car Insurance

 Auto Insurance Requirements In Washington

 There are a few coverages that are required to drive legally in Washington.
-Before you get behind the wheel, your Washington car insurance must include the following required minimum coverages:
+Before you get behind the wheel, your Washington State car insurance must include the following required minimum coverages:

 - Bodily Injury Liability Coverage: $25,000 per person and $50,000 per accident